-Those who enjoyed the Wilderness Festival earlier this month – and those unfortunate enough to miss it – needn’t worry.
-There will be another chance to enjoy what this year’s crowds experienced, when the sounds, colours and variety of tastes once again fill the seaside village next year.
-And they won’t even have to wait for a full 12 months.
+Those who enjoyed the Wilderness Festival in 2017 – and those unfortunate enough to miss it – needn’t worry.
+There will be another chance to enjoy what the 2017 crowds experienced, when the sounds, colours and variety of tastes once again fill the seaside village in 2018.
+The next edition of The Annual Wilderness Festival will take place on 13 to 15 April 2018.

-With plans already underway for the 2018 Wilderness Festival, the annual event is scheduled for a new earlier slot just before the April school holidays, so even more people will be able to join in the festivities which made this year’s festival hum.
+With plans already underway for the 2018 Wilderness Festival, the annual event is scheduled for a new earlier slot in April April school, so even more people will be able to join in the festivities which made the 2017 festival hum.

 For the children, Milo the Clown proved a major attraction with his balloon art, flame-blowing and other circus tricks.

-For those after really fine wood and wine, stalls at the Wilderness Hotel venue put the festival further on track to becoming the premier food and wine festival on the Garden Route.
+For those after really fine food and wine, stalls at the Wilderness Hotel venue put the festival further on track to becoming the premier food and wine festival on the Garden Route.

 Though fun and enjoyment for the whole family was at the core of the 2017 festival, organisers and festival-goers alike proved they have big hearts when it comes to supporting those in need.
 Thousands of rand in funds were raised for the NSRI; and the SPCA took the opportunity to boost their animal rescue efforts.
 At the same times, Kula Malaika, a local NGO, exhibited some of their handmade crafts, raising funds for various charity projects.